shimoligupta/minitasks/README.md

-# minitasksPHASE3
+# minitasks
-For doing minitasks
+For doing tasks